 - A journal of eating only McSpicy for a week (it’s a terrible idea don’t do it)

-McSpicy is simple, but some people aren’t satisfied with simple.
+McSpicy is simple, but people aren’t satisfied with simple.
 Urban legends has it that McSpicy is best eaten by adding cheese.
 Swap the buns for steamed buns (the same buns that Filet o Fish uses instead of the regular buns).
 If you are feeling crazy you might even add an egg.
 OR even call for the Double McSpicy with extra cheese.

 What do other people think of the McSpicy?